Sunscreen and UV filter myth busters - nanoparticles

 In this first blog we have tackled the main myths around “nano” and particle technology.
-For each myth we have referenced the citations where you can find the evidence for our conclusions.
+For each myth we have referenced the key citations where you can find the evidence for our conclusions.
 The full list of citations can be found in the presentation, click here to read.

 Nano UV filters are small

 This is a big myth, pardon the pun.
 In the world of UV filters, nano TiO2 and ZnO are BIG UV filters.
-Most chemical/organic sunscreens have a typical molecular weight of less than 300 Daltons1 which would correlate to a size of less than 1 nm.
-SO it is these types that are small.
-Mineral/inorganic UV filters are much larger than this, even “nano” TiO2 and ZnO are typically around 30nm, so are 30 times the size.2
+Most chemical/organic sunscreens have a typical molecular weight of less than 300 Daltons which would correlate to a size of less than 1 nm.
+So, it is these types that are small.
+Mineral/inorganic UV filters are much larger than this, even “nano” TiO2 and ZnO are typically around 30nm, so are 30 times the size.

 Nano TiO2/ZnO penetrates the skin

-This is confirmed by the EU Scientific Committee on Consumer Safety 4 5 6 and the US Food & Drug Administration.7 8
+This is confirmed by the EU Scientific Committee on Consumer Safety and the US Food & Drug Administration.ii

 Nano means 1-100 nm in size